Skip to main content

 Surviving the collapse of the crypt he was cornered in by a horde of his reanimated corpses, Dr Hebert West continues to conduct his grisly experiments.
 He is eventually arrested and imprisoned but continues his research.
 When a young doctor named Howard Phillips begins work at the prison, he teams up with West to help bring his experiments to the next level.
 Hell breaks loose and copious blood is spilled when several of the reanimated corpses break free and wreck havoc in the prison.
 Creative carnage and grisly mutations ensue.

-Stuart Gordon’s progressive and splattery adaptation of HP Lovecraft’s Herbert West: Re-Animator was one of the defining horror films of the Eighties.
+Stuart Gordon’s transgressive and splattery adaptation of HP Lovecraft’s Herbert West: Re-Animator was one of the defining horror films of the Eighties.
 Fiercely independent, unconventional, awash with splashy effects and boasting the darkest, severed tongue-in-cheek humour imaginable, Re-Animator still wields its grisly power and effectiveness today.
-It was followed by the Brian Yuzna directed sequel Bride of Re-Animator, which while nowhere near as original or daring as its predecessor, still had its fair share of jaw-dropping spectacles.
+It was followed by the Brian Yuzna directed sequel Bride of Re-Animator, which also had its fair share of jaw-dropping spectacles.
 Yuzna returns to the director’s chair for this, the third, arguably weakest but still great fun instalment in the series thus far.

 Beyond Re-Animator is a fun, gore-sated ride for fans of the prior instalments of the series.
-While it hasn’t radically revitalised the splat-schtick of the original or done anything stunningly original, it still possesses the sick charm and messy joy de vivre you’d expect it to.
+While it hasn’t radically revitalised the splat-schtick of the original, it still possesses the sick charm and messy joy de vivre you’d expect it to.
 Plus its got Jeffrey Combs in it!

 Beyond Re-Animator was produced by Brian Yuzna’s Spanish film company Fantastic Factory, a company set up with Julio Fernández to produce modestly budgeted genre films for the international market using international genre talent as well as local talent.
 The lovely folks over at the ever-amazing Arrow Video have gathered together a collection of Fantastic Factory’s output in one beautifully packaged boxset.
 It serves to highlight the work of an interesting production company and often overlooked filmmaker, Brian Yuzna, whose work, while sometimes uneven, could never be accused of not being interesting.